prathyusha1231/Ask-Syracuse-Data/README.md

+# 🚧 Work in Progress
+This project is actively being developed.
+Features, documentation, and structure may change as improvements are made.

 # Ask Syracuse Data

 Governed, deterministic analysis of Syracuse housing and public safety CSV snapshots.
 Natural language questions are translated into structured intents (with tight guardrails) and executed via DuckDB SQL.
 No chatbot behavior; no model-generated answers.